webmindml/.ddd/README.md

 d.
 Rendering Pipelines: The .ddd abstraction provides a straightforward interface for creating and managing rendering pipelines.

 e.
-Shaders, Buffers, and Textures: Developers can efficiently interact with shaders, buffers, and textures through .ddd, without dealing with WebGPU complexities.
+Shaders, Buffers, and Textures: Developers can efficiently interact with shaders, buffers, and textures through .ddd, without dealing with WebGPU complexities.<br />
-5. Advantages of Using .ddd
+5. Advantages of Using .ddd<br />

 a.
 Improved Productivity: Developers can accelerate their development workflow and focus on building creative applications with WebGPU using .ddd.